 In architecture, a conference is one of the primordial ways of sharing knowledge.
 This conference cycles allows precisely that space, establishing a close proximity and dialogue between public and speakers.

 Common Field is the new cycle that takes place between 2020-22, curated by Diana Menino and Felipe De Ferrari.
 This new approach makes architecture an imperative for change, in its condition of approaching the world and appropriation of reality.
 As a co-production with CCB, international guests gather around this field to analyze and debate the strategic attitude of architecture towards our days, among communities, people and different environments.

-Between 2017 and 2019, in partnership with the Centro Cultural de Belém, the Critical Distance conferences called the debate a wide spectrum of guests, as emerging authors and forms of design beyond conventional programs, and opening space for the "fictional", cinematic or high-tech essays that open radically new paths to human habitat in extreme conditions.
+Between 2017 and 2019, in partnership with the Centro Cultural de Belém, the Critical Distance conferences called the debate a wide spectrum of authors, emerging as well as acclaimed.
+The series focused forms of design beyond conventional programs, opening space for the "fictional", cinematic or high-tech essays that initiate radically new paths to human habitat in extreme conditions.

-In the first two cycles of Critical Distance (2011-2013 and 2014-2016), the eleven guests were references in thought and practice in contemporary architecture, with a consistent and unique career, widely recognized by critics as well as awarded.
-The programme also includes a workshop and a publication, with the launch of a Nude Anthology, held in partnership with the Coimbra Architecture Department Student Centre.
+The first two Critical Distance cycles (2011-2013 and 2014-2016) invited eleven references in thought and practice in contemporary architecture, with a consistent and unique career, widely acclaimed and awarded.
+The programme also included a workshop and a publication, entitled Nu Anthology, in partnership with the Coimbra Architecture Department Student Centre.